IsabelleColetti/IsabelleColetti/CSCI 241/README.md

-- :star: These are the programs I created for CSCI 241 - Intermediate Programming in C++ at NIU.
+- :star: These are the programs I created for CSCI 241 - Intermediate Programming in C++ at NIU in Fall 2020.
 Kurt McMahon was my professor
 - :star: All work is my own